Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Concluding remarks

-The ability to work in a complete orthonormal basis for the $ L^2 $ space of the dynamical system with a well-defined notion of smoothness has a number of advantages which enable us to (1) construct nonlinear dimension reduction maps from Koopman eigenfunctions with projectible dynamics and small roughness on the data manifold; (2) decompose the generator of the Koopman group into a sum of mutually commuting vector fields, which we reconstruct in data space through a spectral representation of the pushforward map for vector fields on manifolds; (3) improve the efficiency and noise robustness of Galerkin methods for the Koopman eigenvalue problem through delay-coordinate maps; (4) predict the time-evolution of arbitrary probability densities and the expectation values of observables.
+The ability to work in a complete orthonormal basis for the $ L^2 $ space of the dynamical system with a well-defined notion of smoothness has a number of advantages which enable us to (1) construct nonlinear dimension reduction maps based on Koopman eigenfunctions with projectible dynamics and small roughness on the data manifold; (2) decompose the dynamical vector field into a sum of mutually commuting vector fields, which we reconstruct in data space through a spectral representation of the pushforward map for vector fields on manifolds; (3) improve the efficiency and noise robustness of Galerkin methods for the Koopman eigenvalue problem through delay-coordinate maps; (4) predict the time-evolution of arbitrary probability densities and the expectation values of observables.
 These techniques perform best in the setting of systems with pure point spectra, where they lead to a decomposition of nonlinear dynamical systems into uncoupled simple harmonic oscillators.
-We demonstrated the efficacy of these methods in numerical experiments with variable-speed flows on the torus with multiple timescales, large contrasts of the sampling density in ambient data space, and strong i.i.d.\ observational noise.
-We also established an explicit connection between Koopman operators for systems with pure point spectra and the Laplace-Beltrami operators approximated by diffusion maps applied to delay-coordinate mapped data, providing a rigorous justification of the timescale separation seen in diffusion coordinates \cite{BerryEtAl13} for this class of systems.
+We demonstrated the efficacy of these methods in numerical experiments with variable-speed flows on the torus having multiple timescales, large contrasts of the sampling density in ambient data space, and strong i.i.d.\ observational noise.
+We also established an explicit connection between Koopman operators for systems with pure point spectra and the Laplace-Beltrami operators approximated by diffusion maps applied to delay-coordinate mapped data, providing a justification of the timescale separation seen in diffusion coordinates \cite{BerryEtAl13} for this class of systems.